This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Step 5: Flip the brisket back over so that the fat cap is on top of the flat.
 We want to end up with about a 1/4 inch uniform layer of fat across the entire flat.
 Some butchers will sell briskets with the fat cap layer already pretty close to this thickness, in which case you can thank them!
 A uniform layer of thin fat will lead to even cooking.
 Look for any portions of fat that stick out and carefully carve them down until the layer is completely even.

 - Step 6: Flip the brisket over with the fat cap on the bottom.
 Next, carve out the thick V of fat near the end of the point.
 You’ll be left with a fairly large cavity in your brisket after completely removing this section of fat.

 - Step 7: Last call for trimming!
 Take one last look at your brisket and make sure there aren’t any protrusions of fat or any chunks hanging off of the sides that could cause issues on the smoker.

 - Step 8 (Optional): Personally I prefer to cook the whole brisket, but if you’re limited by space or prefer to separate the flat from the point, you can do that now.
 If you want to separate the flat and point, slice through from the cavity we created in step 6.

-Now it’s time to put your brisket on the smoker, but wow, that was a lot of information!
 It definitely takes some practice to get the hang of how to trim a brisket.
 As promised, here is a great video to help visualize the steps we outlined above:

 This wouldn’t be a true “how to” article without mentioning some safety guidelines when trimming a brisket.
 You’re dealing with a sharp knife and some unnatural cutting angles, and it’s easy to get lulled into putting yourself in a dangerous position if you aren’t careful.